spolanski/CoFEA/docs/benchmarks/001-thick-plate/tested-codes.md

                                   );

     # Create groups of nodes according to all groups of elements
-    # Additionaly create group with one node for comparison the results
+    # Additionally create group with one node for comparison the results
     mesh_list[ind] = DEFI_GROUP(
                                 reuse = mesh_list[ind],
                                 MAILLAGE = mesh_list[ind],